 Are Pete and Megan married?

 Nope - show hosts Pete Seyfer and Megan Turner are happily married to other people.
-After working together for more than 13 years, they've become good friends and colleagues.
+After working together for many 13 years, they've become good friends and colleagues.

 Who produces PowerHouse?